jchatel/quickmail-next-docs/campaigns/inbox-rotation.md

 If deleting the email accounts isn't an option, you can **pause the email accounts** to prevent them from sending emails.

 However, keep in mind that leads assigned to paused email accounts can't be re-assigned and may be **delayed** in the sequence.

+# How to see number of emails sent per email account?

+To see the number of emails sent per email account, go to the Outbox page and use filter.
+You can filter messages sent by type, by email account, by channel, and by custom range/date.

+**Note:** The Outbox page stores only the number of emails and LinkedIn messages sent in the past 30 days.